Lapis Lazuli September Birthstone

 Healing Properties of Lapis Lazuli

 Lapis Lazuli is one of the oldest known sacred gemstones.
 It has been used by healers, priests and also royalty.
 Power is linked with this precious stone as also wisdom and psychic powers.
 Since the earliest of times, Lapis has been linked with strength.
 Courage, royalty and wisdom are also associated with Lapis usage.
 The Ancient Egyptians and Mesopotamians prised Lapis and called it the "Stone of Rulers".
 It was thought to bring wisdom, and truth and reveal our inner insight.
 The September birthstone inspires the honesty of the spirit in the spoken and written word.
 It is a useful gemstone to wear as it is said to relieve anger and bleak thoughts.
-It is also thought to be of benefit to the throat, and vocal cords and helps to manage the thyroid glands.

 How to Care for Lapis Lazuli Jewellery

-Lapis Lazuli takes excellent polish and has been widely used in jewel making.
+Lapis Lazuli takes an excellent polish and has been widely used in jewel making.
 With a hardness of 5-6, it sits in the middle of the Mohs hardness scale.
 As a result, it is harder than other favoured gemstones yet softer than many clear ones.
 Lapis is also sensitive to pressure, heat and household cleaners and abrasives.

 You can effectively clean your September birthstone jewellery with a soft brush.
 Mild soap is useful but it is not wise to let it sit in water.
 Avoid machine cleanings, such as steam or ultrasonic systems and chemical solvents.